Electoral district (Canada): Historical multi-member districts

-While electoral districts at both the federal and provincial levels are now exclusively single-member districts, multiple-member districts have been used in the past.
+While electoral districts at both the federal and provincial levels are now exclusively single-member districts, multiple-member districts were used in the past.
 The federal riding of Ottawa elected two members from 1872 to 1933.
-The federal riding of Halifax elected two members from the 1867 to 1966 as prescribed in the British North America Act.
+The federal riding of Halifax elected two members from 1867 to 1966 as prescribed in the British North America Act.
 The federal riding of Victoria elected two members from 1872 to 1903.
 As well, eight other federal ridings elected multiple (two) members at different times.

 As well, every province plus the territories of Yukon and North-West Territories at one time or another used multi-seat districts.
 The use of multi-member districts usually led to the use of plurality block voting but occasionally other forms of voting were used in the multi-seat districts.

 In the 1914 and 1915 Manitoba elections, Winnipeg was divided into three districts.
 Each time each district elected two members using a separate contest for each seat.

 From 1920 to 1949 Winnipeg used single transferable vote (STV) to elect 10 MLAs in a single city-wide district.
 And then the city was made into three four-member districts, again with the seats in each district filled through STV.
 St. Boniface elected two MLAs in 1949 and 1953 through STV.

 Alberta had three provincial districts that at various times returned two, five, six or seven members: see Calgary, Edmonton and Medicine Hat.
 Prior to 1924 these seats were filled through plurality block voting but from 1924 to 1956 the seats were filled through single transferable voting (STV).
 The Medicine Hat district reverted to being a single-member district prior to the 1930 election.

 Saskatchewan used multi-member provincial districts from 1921 to 1967.
 Saskatoon, Regina and Moose Jaw used multiple-member districts from 1921 to 1967.
 These seats were filled through plurality block voting.
 District magnitude in each place varied from two to four between 1921 and 1964.
 Regina was broken up into two two-seat districts and two single-member districts in 1964; Saskatoon was given a fifth seat in the 1964.